preranaaa0711/Vending-machine-simulator-using-Java-Swing/README.md

 Abstraction: The Product class provides a simple, high-level interface (dispense(), refill()) while hiding the internal logic of stock and sales manipulation.
 The CheckoutResult record abstracts the complex transaction outcome.

-Composition/Aggregation: The VendingMachineApp (View) contains an instance of the VendingMachineController, delegating all business logic execution to it.
+Composition/Aggregation: The VendingMachineApp (View) contains an instance of the VendingMachineController, delegating all business logic

+NOTE: This project is a single, self-contained Java file.

+Prerequisites
+Java Development Kit (JDK) 8 or newer.

+Admin Requirements (for testing purposes)
+Username: manager123
+pin: 1234